Fresh food now, a secure food system for the future

 How often are produce boxes supplied and how much food do they usually contain?

-Additional items are for sale including pasture-raised eggs, freshly cut flowers and artisan breads.
+Additional items are for sale including pasture-raised eggs, freshly cut flowers and artisan breads, extra fruit, jams, and sauces.

 The quantity of produce in each box varies throughout the summer...